CrystallizeAPI/koa-middleware-apollo/README.md

 ## Basic GraphQL Server
 ### `basicGraphqlServer(options[, dependencies]) -> Function`
-Returns middleware for a basic graphql server (implemented using `ApolloServerBase` from the [apollo-server-core](https://www.npmjs.com/package/apollo-server-core) package).
+Returns middleware for a basic GraphQL server (implemented using `ApolloServerBase` from the [apollo-server-core](https://www.npmjs.com/package/apollo-server-core) package).

 * `options`: Configuration object that will be passed to the `ApolloServerBase` constructor
 * `dependencies` (optional): Allows for deeper customization of middleware behavior using dependency injection for various functions (default implementations shown here):